|

 Vintage dolls are likely to

 have very wild hair, if they've been played with.
-Baby
+And Baby

-Face dolls have hair that's difficult to manage.
+Face dolls have hair that can be difficult to manage.
+This page offers tips for taming that wild, tangled hair!

 CLEAN HAIR